 After hydrating, I do about 15 minutes of stretching followed by 15 minutes of foam rolling.
 If I don’t have all the time in the world (which is frequent), I sometimes skip the foam rolling and do it later that evening, but I’ve noticed that my recovery is always better if I foam roll right after the run.

-I proceed to make one of my Swamp Monster smoothies that may look like a cup full of mud but – trust me – actually tastes pretty good.
+I proceed to make my Swamp Monster smoothie that may look like a cup full of mud but – trust me – actually tastes pretty good.

 The majority of our Sunday dinners happen at home.
 On this particular long run day that I’m describing, we had cauliflower wings with vegan Blue Cheese dip (wings recipe from Lindsay Nixon’s Happy Herbivore Holidays & Gatherings, store-bought Blue Cheese by Follow Your Heart), a bean stew (inspired by a recipe from another Happy Herbivore cookbook), steamed young potatoes and a big salad.

-Other possible Sunday dinner scenarios often include veggie pasta, Cajun Jambalaya (I’ve been using a recipe from Julie Hasson’s Vegan Casseroles cookbook), stir-fries with brown rice, and other dishes that feature healthy, unrefined carbohydrates and plant-based protein.
+Other possible Sunday dinner scenarios often include veggie pasta, vegan Instant Pot jambalaya, stir-fry with brown rice, and other dishes that feature healthy, unrefined carbohydrates and plant-based protein.

 If I’m not too lazy by the end of the day – and especially if I didn’t do it right after running – I’ll do some foam rolling after dinner while we’re watching TV.

 The next morning I may feel a little sore, but as the day goes, the soreness usually goes away, which allows me to go to the gym in the evening after work for a quality strength training session of about an hour.